What is supervision?

 • May focus on a single modality or graduates of a single training organisation

-• Building network of professionals for community building, support & referrals
+• Builds network of professionals for community building, support & referrals

 • Exposure to (and learn about) different types of practitioners, different ways of working